 I hope you all love this recipe as much as I do!!
-Shout out to Alexis for the gingerbread inspiration — if you don’t already follow @hummusapien on Instagram, do yourself a favor and do that now.
-She is a fellow Registered Dietitian and another big advocate of intuitive eating and a non-diet approach.
+Shout out to Alexis for the gingerbread inspiration. : ) If you don’t already follow @hummusapien on Instagram, do yourself a favor and follow her now.
+She is a fellow Registered Dietitian and another big advocate of intuitive eating and using a non-diet approach to health.
 She knows her stuff AND has tons of bomb (mostly plant-based) recipes.

 HAVE A VERY, MERRY CHRISTMAS!